 This strong AI, which can compete with humans, is still failing today; weak AI, on the other hand, has been developed rapidly in recent years.
-In the following we speak of weak AI.
+In the following we are speaking of weak AI.

 Computers can already recognize and interpret emotions today, but they will – as things stand today – not themselves have emotions in the biological sense (electrical functions vs. biochemistry/limbic system).
 This is further illustrated by the different forms of intelligence.

 There are many different forms and manifestations of intelligence.
 Generally, human beings possess each of these, whereas artificial intelligence is not capable of commanding emotional and social intelligence or of having sensorimotor abilities.